syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ### Insert text

-The Insert mode can be enabled in the EditControl by setting the `InsertMode` property.
+Insert mode can be enabled in the EditControl by setting the `InsertMode` property.
 Its default value is `true`.
 Text can be inserted anywhere inside the EditControl by using the `InsertText` method as follows.
 The mode of the INSERT key can also be toggled by using the ToggleInsertMode method of the EditControl.

 <table>
 <tr>